jackyng88/springboot-es-starter/README.md

 spring.kafka.jaas.options.password=<ES-APIKey>
 ```

-4. For this next step you will need to copy your Event Streams Java truststore certificate into the `src/main/webapp` folder.
+4. (Important) For this next step you will need to copy your Event Streams Java truststore certificate into the `src/main/webapp` folder.
 Spring Kafka expects the truststore to be in that folder.
 For example if you have your file inside an ssl folder inside webapp it would be
 ```properties
 spring.kafka.ssl.truststore-location=/ssl/es-cert.jks